Luminous2022/WDs_candidate/README.md

 # WDs_candidate
-This is a  candidate catalog.
+WDs_candidate.zip is a  candidate catalog.